maxkreja/berrymon/docs/_sources/setup.rst.txt

 Autostart
 ~~~~~~~~~

-If you want to make Berrymon start when your system boots, you need to place a script with the following contents
-in your home directory:
+If you want to make Berrymon start at system boot, you need to place a script with the following content in your home directory:

 .. code-block:: bash
     :caption: Autostart script